portworx/px-docs/maintain/monitoring/alerting.md

 This file can be downloaded from [prometheus.yml](https://gist.github.com/shailvipx/dc5094d3a853c4cdb2b54cd188f80460)

 Note: 'alert-manager-ip' is the IP address of the node where AlertManager is running.
-It is confugured in the later steps.
+It is configured in the later steps.

 ### Prometheus alerts rules file